 Have you looked at other legal remedies?

-- No, the power to restrict the voting rights and share sales has been in Ryanair’s Articles of Association since incorporation.
+- No, the power to restrict the voting rights and the acquisition of ordinary shares by non-EU nationals has been in Ryanair’s Articles of Association since incorporation.